-Included are former Defence Force members who did not complete the qualifying period because they:
+Former members who did not complete the qualifying period may also be eligible if they:

 The ribbon is red with black edges, the colours of the Flanders poppy that represent the Anzac spirit of the Australian armed forces.
 The white stripes divide the ribbon into three, to denote the three Services and also represent service contributing to the peace of Australia.